benwilcock/spring-cloud-contracts/cdc-microservice/README.md

 ## Consumer Driven Contract - Service Side

 This project illustrates using Spring Cloud Contract's verifier to verify a service using Groovy based input and output definitions.
-During the process, JUnit tests based on these contracts are automatically generated and executed against the business logic in the controller.
+During the process, JUnit tests based on these io.pivotalservices.contracts are automatically generated and executed against the business logic in the controller.

 ### Setup the Contracts

-The contracts are located in the folder `src/test/resources/contracts/fraud`.
+The io.pivotalservices.contracts are located in the folder `src/test/resources/io.pivotalservices.contracts/fraud`.
 They are Groovy documents that look similar to this:-

 ```groovy
 package contracts.fraud